Making Africa Work for Africans (MAWA)

 The goal of Making Africa Work for Africans is to transform Africa into a middle-income continent by 2030 and a high-income continent by 2045, in line with the Africa Agenda 2063 and the UN Sustainable Development Goals.

 The project will start with a three-year pilot phase that will target/impact 500 leaders in Africa.
-The pilot phase will be launched on 16 June 2021.
+The pilot phase was launched on 16 June 2021.